TVP - FAQ

 Contribution by the applicant in kind will not be accepted as project cost.

 - If my company successfully applied for funding support from TVP, does this mean that we can receive the TVP funding immediately once we have completed the project?

-Upon completion of the TVP project, the applicant enterprise should submit the following electronically through the Technology Voucher Programme Funding Administrative System to ITC for reimbursement of the approved funding within 2 months:
+Upon completion of the TVP project, the applicant should submit the following electronically through the Technology Voucher Programme Funding Administrative System to ITC for reimbursement of the approved funding within 2 months:

 - a final project report indicating completion of project, a summary of project expenditures and project deliverables;

 - evidence of deliverables (e.g. consultancy report(s), delivery receipt(s), photos, etc.);